-Korea is approximately 96% ethnically homogeneous, but also serves as one of several central business and international relation hubs for all of Asia.
-Similar to large cities in the USA, Seoul also has different ethnic enclaves with authentic foods, residential housing and services dedicated to their respective nationalities.
+Korea is approximately 96% ethnically homogeneous but also serves as one of several central businesses and international relations hubs for all of Asia.
+Similar to large cities in the USA, Seoul also has different ethnic enclaves with authentic foods, residential housing, and services dedicated to their respective nationalities.

 Here’s a short description of where to find these ethnic enclaves and some things you can find there:

 The French neighborhood, Seorae Village, can be found in Banpo-Dong, Seocho-Gu and is home to about 40% of the French residents in Korea.
 It’s not the vibrant neighborhood it once was since the large French businesses pulled out of Korea in the 1990s, but it’s still a fairly quiet and clean place with a few remaining French restaurants and cafes.
 There are also several international food and alcohol import stores.
 The most predominant feature of Seorae Village is the Lycée Français de Séoul (French School of Seoul).

 The Central Asian enclave, sometimes nicknamed Little Russia, is a busy and active neighborhood found near exit #12 of Dongdaemun History and Culture Park.
 It can be a bit loud as it’s located in a busy section of the city with industrial shops constantly running, but the signs in Cyrillic, the smell of fresh bread and other delicious foods, and small import stores give a relaxed and welcoming feel.
 If you find yourself with the opportunity to eat around here, you won’t be disappointed with the choices of authentic Russian, Mongolian, Uzbekistan, and Kazakhstan restaurants.